-CCT 227 4 C/ 164 CH Child Care Practicum and Seminar II F, Sp of certified professional staff.
+CCT 227 4 C/ 164 CH Child Care Practicum and Seminar II

+Prerequisites: CCT 101, CCT 157 EMT 101, HUS 135 A supervised practical learning experience in which students work with children (infants and toddlers or preschool ages) in actual facilities under the direction of certified professional staff.
 Students preparing for the CDA certification will use the field placement to prepare for CDA assessment.
 Students will meet with their instructor on a weekly basis for a seminar.
 Class is not interchangeable, nor will it be substituted for CCT 226.